AlgoRyan/HistoryWebApp/db_img/README.md

-Copy of every attachment in the database
+Copy of every attachment in the database (files are ready, I'll upload them tonight)